ZihangHuang/vue2-toast-plugin/README.md

 Vue.use(Toast);
 ```
 #### Direct &lt;script&gt; include
-It dispose the global variable:
+It expose the global variable:
 ```javascript
 Vue.use(VueToast)
 ```